310mc/https-310mc.github.io-tl/source/_posts/gang.md

 Prepare yourself…!
 I have no prior resentment towards you, but you shall die for the sake of a safe future for my Young Master!
 {% endbubble %}

-{% img (Rough Nature) Kuro Kiryu CG.png %}
+{% img /img/es/scoutstory/gang/kuroorigcg.jpg %}

 {% bubble Kuro %}
 Huh?
-W-, wait, wait, wait!
+Wh-, wait, wait, wait!
 Stop!
 Did you just say, “Young Master”?

 You… Are you actually Fushimi, from *fine*?
 {% endbubble %}